mattxwang/lowkey/_posts/2018-06-02-hindsight-mun.markdown

 As with any kind of activity, I also made lots of friends - people in my club at school, random people that I met at conferences, or bonding with people over how much I hated aspects of Model UN.
 Still, something about the nature of Model UN (how it blurs the line between the human being and the delegate) made it harder to have long lasting friendships through MUN, compared to debate.
 Regardless, I made quite a few good friends (and many more acquaintances) through MUN.
 I also had the pleasure of having a great faculty advisor - one who was equally intelligent and passionate about MUN and about his students.
 Thank you Mr. Griem!

 ## Final Thoughts

+Wow, this entire post was super cynical.
+And I'm aware how pretentious, gatekeep-y, and "salty" I sound, but I promise, I'm not like this in real life.
+MUN just has me very vindictive, and gets me in a #mood.

 Looking back, it's very hard for me to say whether or not I would've done Model UN all over again.
 It's hard for me to want to change most things about my past, since I'm not sure what kind of person I'd be now (i.e. I'd probably be more of a dick).
 Model UN was a huge timesink, and that's time that I could've spent studying more or doing more coding to get into Stanford or UC Berkeley.